-Overtime is defined as all hours worked in excess of 40 hours weekly and is not measured by the day or by the employee's regular work schedule.
-Employees who must work beyond their normal schedule but less than 40 hours will be compensated in straight-time or equivalent time off.
-Employees must work more than 40 total hours in a week to earn overtime compensation.
-For the purposes of calculating overtime, a workweek begins at 12:01 a.m.
-Sunday and ends at midnight Saturday.
+Overtime is legally defined as all hours worked in excess of 40 hours in a work week and is not measured by the day or by the employee's regular work schedule.
+For the purpose of calculating overtime, a work week begins at 12:01 a.m. on Sunday and ends at midnight on Saturday.